divyangrana1995/CNN/Thin blood shear slide images for diagnosing a disease/Readme.md

 # Objective:
-The objective of this project is to use a dataset of thin blood shear slide images provided by TensorFlow datasets to diagnose if the segmented cell is infected or not.
+The objective of this project is to use a dataset of thin blood smear slide images provided by TensorFlow datasets to diagnose if the segmented cell is infected or not.
 # Method used:
 As the dataset consists of images, it is a computer vision problem.
 Hence, I am using a Convolution neural network to solve the classification problem.
 To follow the detailed method, you can view the provided jupyter notebook.
 # Result: